ShunanSheng/WarpedGaussianProcesses/README.md

 # Warped Gaussian Process Classfication

 ## Experiment
-Multiple expriments have been conducted to validate our algorithm.
-In the [test_Synthetic_Data.m][e01], we create a synthetic dataset of sensor network depolyed in R2.
+Multiple expriments have been conducted to validate our algorithms.
+In the [test_Synthetic_Data.m][e01], we create a synthetic dataset of sensor network depolyed in R^2.
 Based on the data, we conduct WGPLRT and NLRT to get the local inferences yhat.
 Finally, yhat is passed to SBLUE to predict the labels at the un-monitored locations.

 Tests are also conducted on WGPLRT, NLRT, SBLUE, respectively.
 See [test_WGPLRT.m][e02],[test_NLRT.m][e03],[test_SBLUE.m][e04].
 For WGPLRT and NLRT, ROC curves are plotted.